Quantum-Classical Correspondence of Non-Hermitian Symmetry Breaking

 where $G_\eta\left(x_f, x_i, t\right)=\langle x_{f}|e^{-i \mathcal{H}\left(\hat{x}_\eta, \hat{p}_\eta\right) t}| x_{i}\rangle$ with $\hat{x}_\eta=\eta\hat{x}\eta^{-1}, \hat{p}_\eta=\eta\hat{p}\eta^{-1}$, and $G^*(x_i^*, x_f^*,-t^*)=\left[\langle x_{i}|e^{i \mathcal{H}(\hat{x}^{\dagger}, \hat{p}^{\dagger}) t^*}| x_{f}\rangle\right]^*$.
 Such a constraint indicates that any specific $\eta$-PHS corresponds to a classical symmetry $S_\eta$.
 To this end, we express the propagator in terms of the path integral in phase space and Eq.~\eqref{gg} leads to

 where $\xi(t):=\{x(t),p(t)\}$ denotes the phase space coordinate, the integrations over $x$, $p$ and $t'$ are along certain paths in the respective complex planes, and $x_\eta=x_\eta(x,p), p_\eta=p_\eta(x,p)$ are both functions of $x,p$~\cite{sm}.
-In the path integral formula, the coordinates, momenta and thus the Hamiltonian $H$ all become c-numbers.
-Eq.~\eqref{path} holds for arbitrary values of $x_i,x_f$ and $t$, indicating that the semiclassical Hamiltonian must adhere to the following constraint or, referred to as the $S_\eta$ symmetry
+In the path integral formula, the coordinates, momenta and thus the Hamiltonian $H$ all become c numbers.
+Equation.~\eqref{path} holds for arbitrary values of $x_i,x_f$ and $t$, indicating that the semiclassical Hamiltonian must adhere to the following constraint or, referred to as the $S_\eta$ symmetry

 which is the semiclassical counterpart of the $\eta$-PHS.
 The $S_\eta$ symmetry governs the semiclassical dynamics of the system and will be inherited by the classical orbits.

 \emph{Generalized Gutzwiller trace formula.---}The energy spectrum of $\mathcal{H}$ corresponds to the poles of the trace of the Green's operator $G(E)=\text{Tr}(\mathcal{H}-E)^{-1}$.
 This conclusion applies to both real and complex energy values, indicating that the energy spectrum of both Hermitian and non-Hermitian systems can be analyzed in the same way.
 In the Hermitian regime, the Gutzwiller trace formula expresses $G(E)$ in terms of the contour integral over periodic orbits so as to establish a connection between the energy spectrum and these semiclassical orbits~\cite{gutzwiller1971JMP}.
 We demonstrate that, by generalizing the Gutzwiller trace formula to the non-Hermitian regime, the long-standing puzzle of the underlying scenario for non-Hermitian spectral properties and symmetry breaking of eigenstates can be resolved through the semiclassical perspective.